tryton/tryton-client/doc/usage.rst

 is for collecting often used menu items.
 Using a *shortcut* item will open the appropriate view in a new tab, just with a double mouse click.
 A menu item is added to the *shortcut* menu by pushing the plus button [+] in the *shortcut* menu.
-The minus button [-] in conjunction with a selected *shortcut* item removes it from the *shortcut* list.
+The minus button [-] removes a selected *shortcut* item from the list.

 Home Action
 +++++++++++
 Another tab opens during the startup of the Tryton client: the home action.
-It is usually an item of the `Main Menu`_ which opens, when the user call his `Home`__ action defined in the `preferences`__.
+It is usually an item of the `Main Menu`_ opening when the user calls his `Home`__ action defined in the `preferences`__.

 __ Menu-Form-Home_